 On completion of this unit, students should be able to:

-- analyse various research methodologies appropriate to the fields of study.
+- analyse various research methodologies appropriate to your study

 - No prescribed texts.